jtonynet/cine-catalogo/README.md

 <a id="about"></a>
 ## :green_book: About:

 This project aims to address the needs of cataloging cinema halls, movies, and sessions on a cinema ticket e-commerce website.
-It is part of a broader study of the mentioned e-commerce.
+It is part of a broader study of the mentioned e-commerce called [CineTicket](https://github.com/jtonynet/cine-ticket-study-microsservices).
 However, its responsibility as microservices is to register, maintain, and provide session and seat data.

 This is a Golang version of the mentioned service.
 Swagger Docs, Flow Diagrams, Entity-Relationship Diagrams (DER), and Event Storming provide more context to the service's scenario.